 As a visitor you will be made very welcome - come and see what we do - you might find that it's the thing for you.

-Our meetings are held fortnightly on Mondays from September to July (with a break in August) at the Goldthorn Hotel, 126 Penn Road, Wolverhampton WV3 0ER at 7.30pm for 7.45 pm.
+Our meetings are held fortnightly on Wednesdays from September to July (with a break in August) at the Goldthorn Hotel, 126 Penn Road, Wolverhampton WV3 0ER at 7.30pm for a 7.45pm start.